kori-lab/hermes/README.md

   // `payload` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'
-  // When no `transformRequest` is set, must be of one of the following types:
+  // must be of one of the following types:
   // - string, plain object
   payload: {
     firstName: 'Fred'